top of page

 Color Guard Director

-Michael holds a Master of Music degree in Composition from Butler University and a Bachelor of Music degree in Composition from Henderson State University.
+Michael holds a Master of Music degree in Composition from Butler University, and a Bachelor of Music degree in Composition from Henderson State University.
+In addition, he also heavily studied clarinet performance and orchestral conducting.

 DIRECTORS & STAFF